unclezap/zebtemp/README.md

 1 - Run the command `npm install -g json-server` in the command line from this directory

-2 - Run  `json-server --watch db.json --static .`
+2 - Run  `json-server --watch db.json`

 That's it.
 You will have a server running on `localhost:3000` that serves the JSON data contained in the `db.json` file.